Philippine ten-peso coin: BSP Coin Series

-On July 10, 2001, BSP issued the 10-piso coin for general circulation to commemorate its 8th anniversary.
+In 200o, BSP issued the 10-piso coin to commemorate the new millennium and later in general circulation on July 16, 2001 for its 8th anniversary.
 It has the profiles of Andrés Bonifacio and Apolinario Mabini in a con-joint or in tandem manner on the obverse side.
 The reverse side bears the seal of the Bangko Sentral ng Pilipinas which is consistent with the common reverse design of the other six denominations.
 This has been an additional denomination to the current coin circulation and a replacement for the 10-piso New Design/BSP Series banknote.

 New Generation Currency Coin Series

-Issued in 2018, the ten piso coin features a portrait of Apolinario Mabini, the denomination and year of issue on the obverse.
+Issued in 2017, the ten piso coin features a portrait of Apolinario Mabini, the denomination and year of issue on the obverse.
 The reverse side features the Kapa-kapa (Medinilla magnifica) flower and the current logo of the Bangko Sentral ng Pilipinas.

 Version history

 Commemorative coins

 The Bangko Sentral ng Pilipinas (BSP) issued a commemorative ten peso coin in 1988 to commemorate the 1986 People Power Revolution.

-BSP also released a commemorative ten peso coin on December 18, 2013, to commemorate the 150th Birth Anniversary of the leader of Katipunan, Andres Bonifacio.
+BSP also released a commemorative ten peso coin on December 18, 2013, to commemorate the 150th Birth Anniversary of the leader of Katipunan, Andrés Bonifacio.

-On December 19, 2014, The Bangko Sentral ng Pilipinas (BSP) published an announcement that three new limited edition, commemorative circulation coins, including Apolinario Mabini 150th anniversary commemorative 10 peso coin, which was released on Monday, 22 December 2014.
-Another commemorative coin was released on December 22, 2015, commemorating the 150th birth anniversary of Miguel Malvar (First Philippine president-unofficial).
+On December 19, 2014, the Bangko Sentral ng Pilipinas (BSP) published an announcement that three new limited edition, commemorative circulation coins, including Apolinario Mabini 150th anniversary commemorative 10 peso coin, which was released three days later.
+Another commemorative coin was released on December 22, 2015, commemorating the 150th birth anniversary of Miguel Malvar.